Courses

 REL 0112 Feminist Theologies.
 (Cross-listed as WGSS 140.)
 Survey of feminism's impact on the religious commitments of women and on traditional religious institutions, beliefs, and practices.
 Feminist scholarship in the study of scriptural texts and other historical sources, the rise of women's rituals and alternative spiritualities, religious feminism in relation to other struggles for human dignity and liberation and how the inclusion of women's perspectives is influencing the craft of theology itself.
 Formerly REL 0104.

 REL 114 Political Liberalism and Religion.
-The relation between religion and politics from the perspective of liberalism and its critics.
+(Cross-listed as CVS 74 and JS 114) The relation between religion and politics from the perspective of liberalism and its critics.
 The early modern philosophical and theological foundations of political liberalism.
 Contemporary debates concerning religious claims in the public sphere, focused on Rawls and his competitors and opponents.

 REL 0116 Indian Philosophies.
 (Cross-listed as PHIL 122.)
 Seminar on the doctrines and arguments of the major Indian schools of philosophy (Samkhya, Buddhist, Vedanta, Nyaya-Vaisesika, and Navya-Nyaya).
 How these schools attempt to ground their religious systems in logical argumentation about the human soul, God, and the path to nirvana.
 Formerly REL 0141.